3rdRingwood/3rdringwood.github.io/index.md

 ## LATEST NEWS

-**New Forest West Scout Shop sells uniform, etc. from Strides Lane Scout HQ (on the footpath between Market Place and end of Bickerley) generally fortnightly on Saturday mornings 10am - 12 midday.**
+**Current Covid-19 level - Amber.
+Hope to restart September 2020**

-**Spring 2020 NFW Scout Shop dates - 8th Feb, 22nd Feb, 7th Mar, 21st Mar, 4th Apr.
-(If able to help at the shop, please contact Roger, 01425 474837).**
+**New Forest West Scout Shop is closed.
+(Please contact Roger, 01425 474837)**

-**Headlands group camp Friday 19th - Sunday 21st June**
+**Headlands group camp - cancelled this year, but back from Friday 18th - Sunday 20th June 2021**

 Please visit the section pages on the black banner above for more information on forthcoming activities